LukasWoodtli/WebPage/pelican/content/agile_sw_development.md

 - A sprint backlog
 - A demo date and place

+5 - 15 Stories per Sprint is usually a good number.

 If the Sprint Planning Meeting takes to long the Scrum Master shall cut it short or reschedule it.

 ### Product Backlog Refinement